-- The custom-output element, which renders custom HTML on summary pages only. - The show-page-elements attribute on the edit-link element for editing specific clusters. - The footer-field element, which displays values that are calculated from expressions in the footer-row element of a list. - The footer-row element, which adds an extra row at the end of a list to display total or summary information. - The help-text element, which displays help text, is not supported for pages. - The label-alignment element, which is used in the layout element for a cluster to control the text alignment of the labels in the cluster. - The label-width element, which is used in the layout element for a cluster to control the width of the labels in the cluster. - The num-cols element, which is used in the layout element for a cluster to control the number of columns in the cluster. - The type element, which is used in the layout element for a cluster to control the layout of labels in relation to input controls. - The width element, which is used in the layout element for a cluster to control the width of the cluster on the page. - The legislation element, which creates legislation links at page and question level to point to relevant legislative information. - The policy element, which creates policy links at page and question level to point to relevant policy information - The skip-field element, which enables a more flexible layout of elements within clusters or footer rows in lists where no visible display element is needed. - The row-help element, which specifies help for rows in a list. - The set-focus attribute of the question-page element, which sets focus for a page.
+- The custom-output element, which renders custom HTML on summary pages only. - The show-page-elements attribute on the edit-link element for editing specific clusters. - The footer-field element, which displays values that are calculated from expressions in the footer-row element of a list.

+- The footer-row element, which adds an extra row at the end of a list to display total or summary information. - The help-text element, which displays help text, is not supported for pages. - The icon element, which is used to add images to either the title area of a page or the sections panel. - The label-alignment element, which is used in the layout element for a cluster to control the text alignment of the labels in the cluster. - The label-width element, which is used in the layout element for a cluster to control the width of the labels in the cluster. - The num-cols element, which is used in the layout element for a cluster to control the number of columns in the cluster. - The type element, which is used in the layout element for a cluster to control the layout of labels in relation to input controls. - The width element, which is used in the layout element for a cluster to control the width of the cluster on the page. - The legislation element, which creates legislation links at page and question level to point to relevant legislative information. - The policy element, which creates policy links at page and question level to point to relevant policy information - The skip-field element, which enables a more flexible layout of elements within clusters or footer rows in lists where no visible display element is needed. - The row-help element, which specifies help for rows in a list. - The set-focus attribute of the question-page element, which sets focus for a page.